Anki Review

 Open Source Community

 As an open-source project, Anki benefits from contributions from a global community of developers.
-This collaborative environment fosters continuous improvement and innovation, ensuring that Anki remains a cutting-edge tool for learners worldwide.
+This collaborative environment fosters continuous improvement and innovation, ensuring that Anki remains a tool for learners worldwide.

 Shared Decks